 Why not take half a day to join us for this photography tour out of Hanoi, to capture the traditional lifestyle of picturesque Tho Ha?

 Travel to the outskirt of Hanoi and get to see the scenes of northern delta countryside along the way.
 We get to Tho Ha after an hour driving.
 The village lies by the side of the Cau River.

 Tho Ha is a good example of a Vietnamese village that somehow escapes urbanization.
 Here, life goes on the way it has been for many years.
 You’ll get to walk through the village gate, sit underneath the banyan tree, pass by the communal house, etc. The design of the village follows the Vietnamese architecture with narrow alleys winding way through the community.
 Among the special things, are the coffin walls.
 Many of them are built from…ceramic coffins (well, no corpse inside).
 Once upon a time, they were made for sale.

 People of Tho Ha have long involved in making rice paper – an integral part of the famous Vietnamese “Nem” or Spring Roll.
 It is truly photogenic when seeing the local hanging rice paper on bamboo lattice racks, and then putting these racks on house roofs, village alleys or any open space for drying.
-Under certain light, these rice papers make perfect golden patches for your shots.
+In certain light, these rice papers make perfect golden patches for your shots.